-TOTAL REMUNERATION PACKAGE Total fixed remuneration + Short term + Long term = Total (cash salary, incentive incentive Remuneration superannuation and (cash (performance Package non-monetary benefits) payment) rights) FIXED VARIABLE
+TOTAL REMUNERATION PACKAGE

+Total fixed remuneration (cash salary, superannuation and non-monetary benefits) + STI (cash payment) + LTI (performance rights) = Total Remuneration Package

+FIXED VARIABLE 1

-The Managing Director and specified Executives (Executives) are eligible for Short Term Incentive (STI) payments, while the Managing Director and Executives may also have access to a Long Term Incentive in the form of Performance Rights.
-The most recent LTI was made to the CEO and Executives in November 2016.
-No Performance Rights were eligible for vesting as at 31 July 2017.
+The Managing Director and specified Executives (Executives) are eligible for STI payments, while the Managing Director and Executives may also have access to an LTI in the form of Performance Rights.
+The most recent LTI Offer was made to the CEO and Executives in August 2019.

 The total fixed remuneration of the Managing Director is set against market benchmarks by use of a remuneration consultant.
-The Company seeks this benchmark information every 2-3 years.
+The Company seeks this benchmark information every 2-3 years, including during FY19 for setting remuneration from FY20.
+Non-Executive Directors are responsible for appointing, briefing external consultants and managing this process.
 At other times, increases in fixed remuneration are determined by consideration of CPI salary increases applied across the whole company, and use of published information on CEO/MD salaries in the top 500 ASX-listed companies and in companies from related industries of similar market capitalisation and financial status, as described for review of fees for Non-Executive Directors.
-The benchmark used for review of the Managing Director's fixed remuneration is the 50th percentile for equivalent companies, taking into account different mixes between fixed and at-risk consideration among these companies.

 The Company's Executive remuneration is directly linked to its business strategy.
 The Board engages in an annual strategy review with management, identifying key goals and challenges for the year and the longer term.
-Following this, business plans and an annual budget are prepared and approved, with Key Performance Indicators (KPIs) (both financial and non-financial) established for the business.
+Following this, business plans and an annual budget are prepared and approved, with KPIs (both financial and non-financial) established for the business.